 While all “holistic dietitians” are also considered to be holistic nutritionists, not all holistic nutritionists are holistic registered dietitians.

-By working with a holistic dietitian, you’re essentially getting supported on the clinical level (interpreting your labs, taking into consideration food-drug interactions, receiving medical nutrition therapy, etc.) while also getting the opportunity to address chronic health conditions via a holistic approach.
+By working with a holistic / functional / integrative dietitian, you’re essentially getting supported on the clinical level (interpreting your labs, taking into consideration food-drug interactions, receiving medical nutrition therapy, etc.) while also getting the opportunity to address chronic health conditions via a holistic approach.

 Reason #2: You’ll get a food-as-medicine approach